 The things you eat and drink every day add up over a lifetime to a huge mountain, literally!
-For instance, the average person gets through about 5,000 loaves of bread in a lifetime, if that bread contains additives that’s a Mt Everest of horrible chemicals going into your body, causing inflammation and inviting disease.
+For instance, the average person gets through about 5,000 loaves of bread in a lifetime, a pantry staple if ever there was one.
+If that bread contains additives that’s a Mt Everest of horrible chemicals going into your body, causing inflammation and inviting disease.

 Bread, milk, butter and the staples of your diet should be quality and additive-free, or you’ll be eating stacks of junk, and your life is worth more than that, it’s precious.